 Please try to install the artifacts soon after the assignment but before February 13, so that the authors have time to respond to potential problems.

 Clarification period and channel

-- Authors will be invited, during artifact bidding, with their e-mail address, so their names will be visible in their edits.
-Authors are expected to set up a notification for this document for their artifact to get informed about reviewer questions.
+Authors will be invited during artifact bidding with their e-mail address, so their names will be visible in their edits.
+Authors are expected to allow notifications of Slack for their artifact to get informed about reviewer questions.

 Given the short review time available, the authors are expected to respond within a 48-hour period.
 Authors may update their research artifact after submission only for changes requested by reviewers in the clarification period.